Descartes

 When planning your delivery routes, it is best not to assign deliveries by postcode areas.
 In the UK a postcode typically accounts for 15 properties but can be anywhere between 1 and 100 properties.
 In urban areas, these properties will most likely be very close together, while rural properties could be much further apart but still covered by one postcode.
 Planning your delivery routes by postcode might mean some drivers covering much greater distances and being unable to complete their scheduled deliveries.
 Or even worse the driver breaking drivers’ hours regulations to make all the deliveries.

-9. Delivery Data
+9. Delivery data

-While map data has already been mentioned, point number 1, detailed data about your deliveries is important to highlight.
 The collection of your data, as you make deliveries, will enable you to compare days and deliveries.
 This in turn will enable you to adjust your parameters for the future.
-Look for delays in the system and work out where and why they happen, then allow or adjust for these issues in the future, this will result in a more accurate delivery process
+Look for delays in the system and work out where and why they happen, then allow or adjust for these issues in the future, this will result in a more accurate delivery process.

 10. Choose the right software